theelioway/bones/README.md

 # bones

-Simple, universal api for Schema.org models done the elioWay.
+Simple, universal Rest API for Schema.org models done the elioWay.

 > Dropping the pretence one thing is so different from another.
 **Tim Bushell**